sirwettering/m18_social-network-api/README.md

 [View the Demo Here!!](https://watch.screencastify.com/v/CfSZLaQfliRmkosAjdm9)

-The walkthrough demonstrates the GET, POST, PUT, and DELETE methods for users and thoughts, as well as the POST and DELETE methods for thought reactions and friend lists.
+The walkthrough demonstrates the GET, POST, PUT, and DELETE methods for users and thoughts.

 ## Installation: